grafeas/kritis/docs/resources.md

 Two types of public keys are supported: PGP keys and PKIX keys.
 All public keys should specify their `keyType` (either `PGP_KEY` or `PKIX_KEY`).
-All public keys should also specify a`keyId`.
-For PGP keys, `keyId` should be the OpenPGP RFC4880 V4 fingerprint of the key payload.
+PKIX keys MUST specify a valid RFC3986 `keyId`.
+For PGP keys, `keyId` should either be the OpenPGP RFC4880 V4 fingerprint of the key payload or be left blank.
-For PKIX keys, `keyId` can be any valid RFC3986 URI.

-For PGP keys, provide the base64-encoded PEM public key under `pgpPublicKey`.
+For PGP keys, please provide the base64-encoded PEM public key under `asciiArmoredPgpPublicKey`.
 PKIX key data should be provided under `pkixPublicKey`.
 It should include the `signatureAlgorithm` used to generate the key, and the `publicKey` payload.

-Note that keys should contain only one of `pgpPublicKey` or `pkixPublicKey`.
+Note that keys should contain either `asciiArmoredPgpPublicKey` or `pkixPublicKey`.
 Keys that specify both fields are disregarded.